makrisramasamy/azure-devops/README.md

 # Overview

-This project is to implement Agile Methodologies including Source Control( GITHUB), Continuous Integration( GitHub Actions) , Continous Deployment(Azure Pipline) and PAAS Services(Azure App services) Application deployment using CI/CD
+This project is to implement CI/CD

 ## Project Plan